 This website provides estimated nutrition information as a courtesy only.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.

 - Triple Berry Crisp Bars – more fresh berries to love!

-- Grilled Fruit Kabobs with Cannoli Dip – kids of all ages like this one
+- Cannoli Dip – kids of all ages like this one

-- Frozen Chocolate Banana Bites – keep in the freezer for dessert or a snack
+- Frozen Chocolate Bananas – keep in the freezer for dessert or a snack

 Disclosure: This is a sponsored post written by me on behalf of Hudsonville Ice Cream.
 Sponsored posts help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food photography.
 All opinions are 100% my own.